EmilRamsvik/Digital-Garden/content/Food/Kitchen.md

 # Links
 - [25 minutes of dishwashing tips](https://youtu.be/jHP942Livy0?si=4UnAyuwldJL1iqjc)
+- [On Food and Cooking](../Books/Book%20Reviews/Mich/On%20Food%20and%20Cooking.md) - For comprehensive guides on food and cooking.

 # Thoughts
 - A dishwasher is as much a place to store dirty things as a washing machine.
+- Having a good cutting board is very good.
+Invest in the tools you use the most time with.
+This would be knives and cutting boards and cooking equipment.
+-